-Understanding your next Google AdWords Report
+Understanding your next Google Ads Report

-This article doesn’t aim to explain all Google AdWords and report statistics, but it will help you understand what is going on in the next report your online marketer sends you.
+This article doesn’t aim to explain all Google Ads and report statistics, but it will help you understand what is going on in the next report your online marketer sends you.
 Most reports are sent, and should be sent, with a comparison of one period with another.
 A good measure is comparing one month to the next, but this will by no means paint the whole picture.
 With this in mind, let’s begin.

 Impressions are the number of times that your ad appeared on either the Display Advertising Network or the Search Advertising Network.
-See the screen shots below for samples of each.
+See the screenshots below for samples of each.

 Search advertising impressions refer to the times your ads appeared when a user searched a specific keyword that is closely related to your product or service.
 Display advertising impressions are banner ads that appear on other websites and can be targeted in many ways.